 Section 2.
 CONFLICT OF INTEREST

-E. All Council members must file an initial and annual conflict of interest statement with the filing officer designated in the code.
+All Council members must file an initial and annual conflict of interest statement with the Chair of the Council or its administrative designee.
 Failure to file such a statement may result in the removal of a member.